joinpursuit/Pursuit-Core-Web-Auth-Lab/README.md

     * list items (private routes)
         * should display a list of all registered users

 * Bonus: add logout functionality
-* Bonus 2: add functionality to create, read, update, and delete a tasks for each logged in user
+* Bonus 2: add functionality to create, read, update, and delete a task for each logged in user
 * Bonus 3: logged in users should only be able to see tasks that they've created, not everyone elses.

+This lab is two parts, and is meant to be split into two (or more) class blocks.
+It's suggested that you work on the backend first, then build out the frontend.

 ## Submission Guidelines

 - Fellows should submit a pull request with their finished application to this repository.
-If you have two separate repos, make two pull requests and label each one appropriately (e.g. front-end and back-end).

 ### Resources